maxcherv/alchemy-code-monkeys/README.md

 - Implementing security and triggers in project

 Johnny:
-- Plans to study on triggers to get better idea of use cases
+- Plans to study on triggers9/ to get better idea of use cases
 - Plans to study testing to better understand the topic
 - Struggling with lookup relationships/foreign keys, last part to get caught up